kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 CONFIGURATIONS
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 There is one main configuration file for each of the datasets, namely:
-1.
+1. inria_dataset_polygonized.unet_resnet101_pretrained
-2.
+2. private_dataset_polygonized.unet_resnet101_pretrained

 The parameters can be changed accordingly depending on the experiment one wants to perform.
 The other config files are all connected to the above two main files.
+The following parameters can be changed in order to perform the experiments explained in the paper.
 1.
 2.
 3.